Unilever’s SWOT Analysis & Recommendations

 3. Economies of scale

 Unilever has some of the strongest brands in the consumer goods industry.
 This strength enables the company to penetrate markets and effectively compete against other firms.
 The broad product mix shows the extent of Unilever’s business growth.
 For example, the company has increased its product portfolio through years of mergers and acquisitions, leading to organizational growth and corresponding increases in revenues.
-On the other hand, economies of scale support production efficiency necessary for competitive pricing strategies, as shown in Unilever’s marketing mix.
+On the other hand, economies of scale support the production efficiency necessary for competitive pricing strategies, as shown in Unilever’s marketing mix (4P).
 Through years of international expansion, the company has also increased its market presence, which is a strength that reinforces brand popularity.
-The internal strategic factors in this section of Unilever’s SWOT analysis show strengths that the company can use to sustain global growth and success in the consumer goods market.
+The internal strategic factors in this section of the SWOT analysis of Unilever show strengths that the company can use to sustain global growth and success in the consumer goods market.

 Unilever’s Weaknesses (Internal Strategic Factors)